anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-16-terraform-and-azure.md

 So normally you would use one of the [provisioners](https://www.terraform.io/docs/provisioners/index.html) such as `remote-exec`, `local-exec`, or `connection` using a `bastion_host`.
 And sometimes this works wonderfully, and other times you run into a miriad of issues concerning privileges or ssh or something.

-But if access issues cause the majority of those issues, giving Terraform a bad reputation for configuring infrastructure, then [Virtual Machine Extensions](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/extensions-features) confuse that sentiment, in a really good way.
+But if access issues cause the majority of those issues, giving Terraform a bad reputation for configuring infrastructure, then what if I told you that there's something that makes configuring Azure infrastructure with Terraform easier?
+I give you [Virtual Machine Extensions](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/extensions-features).
 In Microsoft's words:

 > Azure virtual machine extensions are small applications that provide post-deployment configuration and automation tasks on Azure virtual machines.
 For example, if a virtual machine requires software installation, anti-virus protection, or Docker configuration, a VM extension can be used to complete these tasks.
 Azure VM extensions can be run by using the Azure CLI, PowerShell, Azure Resource Manager templates, and the Azure portal.
 Extensions can be bundled with a new virtual machine deployment or run against any existing system.